Melissa K. Norris

 I love growing a year's worth of vegetables in my garden (and coming up with a plan to preserve it all), a year's worth of berry plants in my yard, and raising a year's worth of meat on our property for my family of four.

-Thankfully, both culinary and medicinal herbs are easy to grow, easy to maintain, and can provide an endless bounty when cared for properly, meaning you can easily grow a year's worth of herbs for both cooking and countless medicinal uses.
+Thankfully, both culinary and medicinal herbs are easy to grow, easy to maintain, and can provide an endless bounty when cared for properly, meaning you can easily grow a year’s worth of herbs for both cooking and countless medicinal uses like making herbal tea.

 Perennial Herbs vs. Annual Herbs

-It's important to note the difference between perennial herbs that have a woody stem and those herbaceous herbs like basil, oregano, cilantro, lemon balm, mint, etc. that do not have woody stems and may not survive the winter months.
+It’s important to note there are different types of herbs.
+Those perennial herbs that have a woody stem such as thyme, tarragon and certain varieties of rosemary, and those like basil, chives, oregano, cilantro (coriander), lemon balm, verbena, chamomile, mint, etc. that are not woody herbs and may not survive the winter months.

-(I will say that by growing herbaceous plants in pots tucked up next to the southern-facing wall of my house I've been able to successfully overwinter these plants in growing zone 7.
-You can see more about how I overwinter herbs in this blog post/video.)
+I will say that by growing herbaceous plants in pots tucked up next to the southern-facing wall of my house (think container garden), I’ve been able to successfully overwinter these plants in a pretty cold climate (growing zone 7).
+You can see more about how I overwinter herbs in this blog post/video.

-Those herbaceous plants that do survive year after year simply need to be brushed off and cleared of any dead leaves or branches, but may also benefit from dividing and transplanting, soil amendment and shaping.
-Typically speaking, these plants don't need actual “pruning” though.
+Those herbaceous plants that do survive year after year simply need to be brushed off and cleared of any dead leaves or branches, but may also benefit from dividing and transplanting, soil amendment/fertilizing and shaping.
+Typically speaking, these plants don’t need actual “pruning” throughout the growing season though.

 Watch as I clean up my second-year herb garden in the video below.